10 Snake Headlines From 2012

 © Wikimedia Commons User: Hendrik van den Berg – CC BY 3.0

-So they extracted two toxins from black mamba venom called mambalgins, and tested them on mice, who had hot water poured over their tails and paws.
-The mambalgin mice withstood the pain for twice as long.
-They found that while opioids faded in effectiveness after day 5, the mambalgins’ benefits lingered longer.
-Opioids like fentanyl bind to opioid receptors, but the mambalgins bind to acid-sensing ion channels, or ASICs.
-These are pores in neuronal membrane which have long shown a connection to pain in studies.
-The black mamba toxins worked when injected into mouse brains, paws or spines.
+The team found that while the opioids faded in effectiveness after day 5, the mambalgins’ benefits lingered for significantly longer.
+Opioids like fentanyl bind to opioid receptors (obviously), but the mambalgins bound to acid-sensing ion channels, or ASICs.
+These are pores in neuronal membranes which have long shown a connection to pain in studies.
+The black mamba toxins soothed pain when injected into brain, paw and spine alike.

 7 Vietnam bus chaos